lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 https://datatracker.ietf.org/ipr/3588/

-EDNOTE:   I don't think this applies to this draft.
+EDNOTE TODO: Check with Max Pala whether this IPR actually applies to this draft.